 It was the school counselor that talked some sense into my barely-wife.
 “Please don’t do this while they are still in school.
 Let them have the summer, where they can deal with the divorce.”

 For the next 60-or-so days we shared the same house and pretended to be married.
-Her simmering rage, that had been unbridled for over a year, was barely containable.
+Her simmering rage, which had been unbridled for over a year, was barely containable.
 An occasional “fuck you” would slip out of her mouth from time to time.
 She would apologize.
 Then do it again.
 It was a hard moment.
 And I stuck it out, for the kids.
 Why should I abandon them, tell them “daddy is on a business trip” and never come back?
 Nope.
 Not a good start to a rocky process.
 Divorce is a business decision in the end.
 And when the deal is up, it takes months to sort through the money and parenting plans.

 By August I Was the Non-Custodial Parent